Alan-Steadman/QuickClubs/README.md

 ### User Secrets

+Edit the user secrets of the QuickClubs.WebApi project by right clicking it and selecting 'Manage User Secrets'.
+Add the following user secrets:

 #### Connection String
-Enter a connection string using the values below, replacing the sa password to something more suitable:
+Add a connection string using the values below, replacing the sa password to something more suitable: that matches the sa_password in the docker compose environemtn file (.env) above.

 ```json
 {
   "ConnectionStrings:Database": "server=quickclubs.db;database=quickclubs;user id=sa;password=MyStrongPassword;encrypt=false;"